-In the case of certain screws, a thread locker (e.g. Loctite®) is required.
-Apply according to the manufacturer's instructions
+In the case of certain screws, a screw adhesive (e.g. Loctite®) is required.
+Observe the manufacturer's instructions.

 After disassembly, clean the parts that are to be reused and check them for damage and wear.
 Change damaged or worn parts.